YueWu710/YueWu710.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student in Quantitative and Systems Biology at Northwestern University, working in [Dr. Rosemary Braun's lab](https://sites.northwestern.edu/braunlab/research/).
+I am a master's student in Quantitative and Systems Biology at Northwestern University.

 I have received training in both computational methods and molecular experiments.
-I am interested in identifying causal drivers of cell fate transitions and precisely perturbing them to redirect cells toward desired states.
+My research interest is identifying causal drivers of cell fate transitions and precisely perturbing them to redirect cells toward desired states.

 Scroll down to see the display of my projects results.